 6. Lemonade Braids

 Lemonade braids were made famous by Beyoncé, who wore them on the cover of her smash hit album Lemonade.
-The style involves creating neat, even and close cornrows that go from left to right, rather than straight back.
-Lemonade braids are a versatile look as they can be any size or thickness, and you can also combine them with other cornrow styles like zig-zag, or add accessories like rings and beads.
+The style involves creating neat, even, and close cornrows that go from left to right rather than straight back.
+Lemonade braids are a versatile look as they can be any size or thickness, and you can also combine them with other cornrow styles like zig-zag or add accessories like rings and beads.

-7. Fishtail Braid
+7. Fishtail Braids

 8. Feed-in Braids

 Also known as ‘knotless’ braids, feed-in braids are even better for protecting your hair than most other styles.
 To create super long box braids or cornrows, the stylist will usually secure extensions to your natural hair with a knot.
 With this technique, the stylist will gradually ‘feed’ the extensions in – plaiting them together with your real locks for a seamless blend.
 The result?
-Braids that have less bulk and put less tension on your scalp.
+Braided hair that have less bulk and put less tension on your scalp.
 They will also flow like real hair, giving you all the extra length you want with a natural finish.

 9. Goddess Braids

 Goddess braids are a thicker version of cornrows, and are equally versatile.
 The underhand braiding technique is used to create this style, with the braids then formed into a ponytail, updo, or left loose.
 Whatever you choose, your goddess braids will stand out from the crowd.
 Make sure your hair gets the attention it deserves by decorating the braided hair with accessories; beads, rings, and wires have been trending recently.